Federal Police (Mexico): Transport

-The PF has many vehicles; land, sea and air, it is estimated to own more than 17,000 patrol cars.
+The Mexican Federal Police has many vehicles: land, sea, and air.
+It is estimated to own more than 17,000 patrol cars.
 The exact information regarding transport vehicles and aircraft that comprise the fleet of the Federal Police is classified, to protect the life and efficiency of agents.

-Rotary wing and fixed wing pilot training takes place in the school of Naval Aviation located on Las Bajadas, Veracruz.
+Rotary wing and fixed wing pilot training takes place in the school of Naval Aviation located in Las Bajadas, Veracruz.